-As a financial advisor at Scarborough Capital Management, I’ve seen firsthand how debt can affect not only someone’s day-to-day cashflow, but their financial goals, their retirement and their overall future.
+As a financial advisor at Scarborough Capital Management, I’ve seen firsthand how debt can affect not only someone’s day-to-day cash flow but also their financial goals, their retirement, and their overall future.

-A lot of people focus solely on their career, their income-generating investments and their savings – if they’re able to live comfortably, everything seems fine.
+A lot of people focus solely on their careers, their income-generating investments, and their savings – if they’re able to live comfortably, everything seems fine.
 While these are extremely important to building your wealth, making money is only one part of the financial planning picture.
 Reducing your overall debt should also be a top priority in your financial life.
-If you’re spending a lot of money paying off debt, not only are you paying more for a particular item that you may think (interest can add up quickly), but you’re using money that you could instead be investing and make work for you.
+If you’re spending a lot of money paying off debt, not only are you paying more for a particular item than you may think (interest can add up quickly), but you’re using money that you could instead be investing and making work for you.

 Debt Management: An Overlooked Financial Secret

 Getting your debt under control might not be the most exciting financial endeavor you can think of.
 Nevertheless, loans and those thin pieces of plastic you own can destroy your finances if you let them.

 Total consumer debt in America is more than $14 trillion, with more than $1 trillion in credit cards alone, meaning that the average American citizen carries more than $90,000 in total personal debt.
 As a financial advisor in Annapolis, MD, I strongly encourage my clients to reduce their debt – Maryland was ranked the fifth most expensive state in America, so it’s especially important to be on top of your debt to better manage your cost of living to maximize your wealth generation.

 In my experience, here are 10 tips for reducing debt: